leandropincini/new-jee-skeleton/README.md

 new-jee-skeleton
 ================

-new-jee-skeleton provides a fully skeleton for new jee projects.
+new-jee-skeleton provides a skeleton for new jee projects.

 Things I like to use:

 Jenkins

 Maven

 JUnit

 Selenium

 Thank you :)